Aerovanguardia

-Aerovanguardia is a defunct airline founded in 1993 in Colombia.
+Aerovanguardia was an airline founded in 1993 in Colombia.
 The company had a total of 6 airplanes in the entirety of its history.
 The company out of all 6 of those airplanes, crashed 3 of them in Colombia.
 When the company became bankrupt because of its airplanes getting destroyed, it sold 2 of its airplanes to Aliansa and ADES.
 The only surviving two aircraft were stored at La Vanguardia Airport.
 Then the company went bankrupt in 2007.